cayanian/cayanian.github.io/about.md

 <br />
 <br />

-After having three perfect children whose company was too great to leave, she spent several years as a full-time mom.
+After having three children whose company was too great to leave, she spent several years as a full-time mom.
 In 2009, she returned to the world of math as a math tutor, and has been enjoying introducing middle and high school math students across the nation to the wonderful Life with Pi ever since.